Guide

 Choosing between DIY and professional help depends on your time, budget, and technical comfort level.

-- Lack time: Need to focus on core business operations
+• Limited time: need to focus on core business operations

-- Want expertise: Require advanced strategies and optimisation
+• Need for expertise: require advanced strategies and optimisation

-Charlton says that agencies tend to work with businesses that are spending a lot – upwards of a thousand per month – so that may not be an option straight off the bat.
+Charlton says that agencies tend to work with businesses spending upwards of a thousand per month, so that may not be an option straight away.
 But he adds that freelancers can be a great way to start.

 "If someone charges you £200 and saves you two days, it can be worth the investment.
 You may already know someone who can help with digital marketing for your small business.
 Since 40% of business-to-business marketers list LinkedIn as their most effective channel for finding high-quality leads, it can be a good place to start your search.
 Try posting on LinkedIn or look for freelancers on Fiverr."